By Sandra Gordon

 “It’s okay to be that uncool parent,” Dr. Rome says.
 “It’s fair game, for example, to call the parents of your child’s friend and ask if they’ll be home when you child is over and to ask them their view on alcohol and drugs.”

 If the parents say they’ll just take away everyone’s keys if the kids drink, don’t let your child hang out at that friend’s house.
-Instead, create safe opportunities on your watch by engaging your teenager and their friends in wholesome activities, such as roller skating or bowling.
+Instead, create safe opportunities on your watch.
+Engage your teenager and their friends in wholesome activities, such as roller skating or bowling.
 Just because your teen looks all grown up doesn’t mean they don’t need you.

 “Keep supervising your child through high school,” Dr. Rome says.